 You should also claim your Bing Places for Business listing as well.
 Bing Places is Microsoft’s answer to GMB and functions in a very similar way, providing the same information on the Bing search platform.

-2. Online Reviews Matter
+2. Earn Online Reviews (They Matter A LOT!)

 Google wants to provide the best experience it can for its users, and it does this by pushing businesses that are well thought of higher in the search results.
 But how does Google know if your business is well thought of?
 Through online reviews.